 Everybody fails.
 Everyone sins.
 We all mess up, and if you are like me, you mess up a lot.
 However, it is not usually intentional, but rather moments of weakness and poor decisions made.
 Some sins, however, are much bigger and more premeditated.
 Those are mortal sins.

 Hell for a Mortal Sin??

-Some people ask, “What if I go my whole life without any mortal sins but at the very end of my life commit just one; will I go to hell for that?
+Some people ask, “What if I go my whole life without commiting mortal sins, but at the very end of my life I commit just one; will I go to hell for that?
 That is correct, and here is why.
 Imagine a husband who is faithful throughout his whole marriage, Yet, much later one in life, he cheats on his wife.
 How would that affect their relationship?

-It might be one thing if it was a moment of weakness and stupidity, however; if the cheater chooses to keep a relationship going, and he works hard to keep text messages on private settings, and he deletes certain search histories, and so on, then that is not a one time moment of weakness.
-That is done with knowledge of the wrong and fully chosen.
+It might be one thing if it was a moment of weakness and stupidity; however, if the cheater chooses to keep a relationship going, and he works hard to keep text messages on private settings, and he deletes certain search histories, and so on, then that is not a one time moment of weakness.
+That is done with knowledge of the wrong and yet, fully chosen.

 He fully chooses to cheat and betray his wife, kids, and marriage.
 He may even justify his evil actions, but there is no justification.
-Now if he continues in that course of action and gets caught, it will destroy the relationship.
-(It already has anyway).
-His actions cause him to be cut off from his wife physically, mentally, emotionally, and spiritually.
+Now if he continues on that course of action and gets caught, it will destroy the relationship.
+(It already has anyway.)
+His actions caused him to be cut off from his wife physically, mentally, emotionally, and spiritually.
 Kind of like in our relationship with God after a mortal sin.

 Being Free From Mortal Sin